Mare Dibaba: Biography

 Mare managed third place at the Ras Al Khaimah Half Marathon in February 2011.
 Although she was the pre-race favourite at the Los Angeles Marathon in March, she was defeated by both Bezunesh Deba and Amy Hastings and came third with a comparatively slow time of 2:30:25 hours.
 A month later she won the Yangzhou Jianzhen International Half Marathon by a margin of one minute.
 She was the runner-up at the Bogota Half Marathon in August.
 Although she was not selected for the world championships team that year, she was chosen to represent her country at the 2011 All-Africa Games, where she won the half marathon gold medal in a Games record time of 1:10:47 hours.
 She improved her marathon best to 2:23:25 hours at the Toronto Waterfront Marathon in October, finishing as runner-up behind Koren Yal.
 A sixth-place finish followed at the Delhi Half Marathon.

-At the 2012 Dubai Marathon she ran a personal best time of 2:19:52 hours for third place, making her the second fastest Ethiopian woman after the winner Aselefech Mergia.
-As a result, she was selected for the marathon team at the 2012 London Olympics, but she was somewhat slower in the Olympic marathon, running a time of 2:28:48 hours and finishing 23rd.
+At the 2012 Dubai Marathon she placed third, with a personal best time of 2:19:52 hours, making her the second fastest Ethiopian woman after the winner Aselefech Mergia.
+As a result, she was selected for the marathon team at the 2012 London Olympics, but she was slower in the Olympic marathon, running a time of 2:28:48 hours and finishing 23rd.
 Her last performance of the year was a runner-up finish at the Philadelphia Half Marathon.

 In 2014, she won the Bank of America Chicago Marathon with a time of 2:25:37 hours.
 The win was announced 30 January 2015, as Rita Jeptoo was suspended retroactively for an EPO positive drug test to 25 September 2014, which would have made her ineligible for the Chicago Marathon that she finished first.

 In 2015, she won the marathon at the World Championships in Beijing.

 She was the heavy favourite for the Olympic marathon title but ended up winning bronze behind Jemima Sumgong and Eunice Kirwa, both Kenyan-born athletes.